dentarg/auth0-blog/_posts/2015-11-13-build-an-app-with-vuejs.markdown

     },
     methods: {
       login() {
-        // Redirect to the centralized login page webAuth.authorize();
+        // Redirect to the login page
+        webAuth.authorize();
       },
       logout() {